Omri-L/HQ_SOD_repo/README.md

 	- Train: run HQ_SOD_repo/DKN/dkn_train.py - make sure "--train_guide_dir" and "--test_guide_dir" are correct.

 ### 5.3.
 Full SOD model
 	- Inference: run HQ_SOD_repo/inference_full_sod_model.py - make a list of image names in "input_images" and make sure the paths input image directory and output image directory in "--rgb_folder" and "--mask_folder" are correct.
-Make sure the path for the pre-trained parameters in "--merged_model_params" is correct
+Make sure the path for the pre-trained parameters in "--merged_model_params" is correct.
 	- Train: run HQ_SOD_repo/train_full_sod_model.py - make sure "--train_input_images_dir" and "--test_input_images_dir" are correct.
 Make sure the path for the pre-trained parameters in "--pre_trained_full_network_params" is correct.

 ## 6. Credits and References: